 2).
 What else can your coach do for you?
 Do they hold any other certifications or have they any other qualifications that are important to you?
 I’ve met a Harvard-trained MD who is also a certified health coach; they underwent the training to learn motivational interviewing, which is a foundation of coaching’s efficacy.
 I’ve met other coaches who are not affiliated with medical care but who, instead, focus on exercise and lifestyle modification and are trained from that perspective.
 As for me?
 I have just completed a four-year master’s degree program in Chinese medicine and am undergoing board exams for my acupuncture license.
 Currently, I’m a certified Asian bodywork therapist, a health coach, a certified personal trainer, and a certified yoga instructor.
 In my previous career, I was a professor of literature and culture.
 (Update: As of June 2018, boards are complete and I am, as a result, a licensed acupuncturist).
 All these things put together mean that I am able to do quite a lot for the right type of client.
 Health coaching attracts interesting and talented people, so your chances of finding one with just the right combination of skills and interests for your needs is high.
 You just need to look and be prepared to ask questions.

 3).
 What type of experience does the potential coach have?
 Who do they tend to attract?
-I tend to attract rare disease clientele, who need someone who can help them as they navigate their medical mazes.
+I tend to attract smart people who want to engage with their health in an active way.
 People who are creative, and those who like to think and ask lots of questions, love working with me, and I am enthusiastic about working with them.
 People for whom weight loss is part of an overarching life change find me and do well with my brand of coaching.
 I also tend to attract people who are interested in the holistic nature of traditional Chinese medicine, though not all are keen on acupuncture or other forms of TCM.
 I also really enjoy working with people who need self care skills for their work, be it in high-trauma fields like first responders or be it in high-stakes occupations like lawyers or professors.
 If a person is in a chronic stress environment that isn’t going to change any time soon, it takes creativity and grit to make something good happen regardless, and I find that an enjoyable challenge and so do my clients.
 (If you are interested in my blog posts on the topic of health coaching, check here).